leepeffer/pluggy-ofx-export/README.md

 # Pluggy OFX Exporter

+> **⚠️ Warning**: This was entirely vibe coded by someone untrained in computer science.
+Be warned.

 This project allows you to export transactions from financial institutions in Brazil to OFX files.
 It uses the free open finance API from [Pluggy](https://www.pluggy.ai/en).